Dare-marvel/Hackerrank-Solutions/C/Breaking the Records.md

             c1++;
         }
     }

-    for (int h = 0; h < n - 1; h++)
+    // Loop to count the number of increasing sequences in 'max' array for (int h = 0; h < n - 1; h++)
     {
         if (max[h + 1] > max[h])